Net Worth

 The Trump Organization

-Donald Trump’s father, Fred Trump, founded ‘Elizabeth Trump and Son’, which was renamed The Trump Organization in 1971 by Trump when he took control of the company.
+Donald Trump’s father, Fred Trump, founded ‘Elizabeth Trump and Son’, which Trump renamed The Trump Organization in 1971, taking control of the company.
 This was only three years after he joined full-time.

-What started as a company revolving around middle-class real estate has now turned into a vast conglomerate.
+What started as a company focused on middle-class real estate has now become a vast conglomerate.
 It owns some of the best buildings in the world, including The Trump World Tower, and is raking in hundreds of millions of profit.

 The Trump organization owns skyscrapers, hotels, golf courses, vineyards, and many other excellent real estate properties.
 It currently has 22,500 employees.